Marlon Wayans blasts United Airlines after issue with bag gets him barred from flight: ‘This was harassment’

 “The customer won’t be flying on United to his destination,” the statement concluded.

-Wayans, in response to a TMZ article, also confirmed he was issued a citation for disturbing the peace by the Denver police, though he claimed the officers “were cool.”
-A representative for the Denver Police Department was not immediately available to provide further details.
+Wayans, in response to a TMZ article, also said he was issued a citation for disturbing the peace by the Denver police, though he claimed the officers “were cool.”
+A representative for the Denver Police Department confirmed Wayans was indeed cited for disturbing the peace and subsequently released.

 Wayans ultimately flew with American Airlines to his destination, he said.